pathofwasd/PathOfWasd/README.md

 - The larger the offset, the further you will travel after quickly tapping a WASD key.
 Generally you want the lowest value you can get while still moving while holding WASD.
 - The delays are more advanced of features..
 Play around with them if you want, I will make a tutorial that goes more indepth on them later.
 I found those defaults to be the sweet spot.
 - The delays are there for seamless transitions between moving and using a skill.
-- For "After Mouse Jump Delay" there is a slight delay before your real mouse (which is hidden), is teleported to the virtual one, this allows for moves to not be used in the WASD real cursor position before moving to the virtual mouse.
+- For "After Mouse Jump Delay" there is a slight delay before your real mouse (which is hidden), is teleported to the virtual one.
+- This allows for skills to not performed in the WASD real cursor position (somewhere close to the middle) before moving to the virtual mouse (where you were aiming when pressing the skill).
 - For "Before Move Delay" is a delay for how long to wait after pressing a skill to allow movement.
 So if you tap a skill, it will wait a small delay, before trying to moving in your held down WASD direction.
-- Some moves will require less of a delay than others, later down the road i want to add the ability to add a custom delay for each skill binding because of this.
+- Some skills will require more or less of a delay than others, later down the road I want to add the ability to add a custom delay for each skill binding because of this.
 - For now you can either have no delay for this and always hold you skill move until 1 skill happens, or have a small one size fits all delay, which I found to be 100ms.
 - Movement key is they key walk or move is bound to on your skill bar
 - Stand key is the set key in the games bindings for stopping movement while attacking.